petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-contracts.md

 Second, a set of Appendices cover each of Liferay’s Services offering types, respectively.

-For example, Appendix 1, the Enterprise Subscription Services Appendix, describes the service obligations, tools and benefits provided by Liferay’s Subscription Services offerings, such as Liferay DXP Subscriptions, and any related add-on Subscriptions.
+For example, Appendix 1, the Liferay Self-Hosted Subscriptions Appendix, describes the service obligations, tools and benefits provided by Liferay’s Self-Hosted Subscription Services offerings, such as Liferay DXP Subscriptions, and any related add-on Subscriptions.

-Similarly, Appendices 2 to 5 describe the terms and conditions applicable to Liferay Professional Services, Liferay Training Services, Liferay Cloud and related add-on services, and Liferay Developer Subscriptions, respectively.
+Similarly, Appendices 2 through 6 describe the terms and conditions applicable to Liferay Professional Services, Liferay PaaS Subscriptions related add-on services, Liferay Developer Subscriptions, and Liferay SaaS Subscriptions related add-on services, respectively.

 Where needed, contract addendums for specific compliance requirements, such as a data processing agreement (DPA), are attached either to an applicable Appendix or the Base Agreement.